Looking For The Best Survival Knife? You’re In The Right Place

 This gives the ESEE 5 an amazing level of durability for the heaviest chopping and batoning tasks.

 The micarta handle scales are screwed on with hex key bolts, allowing you to fully service (and clean) your knife.
-The scales also feature a bow drill divot, designed to give you a secure point from which to apply pressure downward on the drill shaft when starting a fire.

 It's an excellent detail and WAY more secure than trying to find a rock or shell with a natural divot.